CUBRID/cubrid-testtools/doc/cci_guide.md

    yum install psmisc
    ```
 # 4. Regression Tests
-We perform cci/cci_debug for daily (actually is for each build) and perform code coverage test of cci for monthly. cci_debug is executing CCI test cases with a debug build.
+We perform cci/cci_debug for daily (actually is for each build) and perform code coverage test of cci for monthly.
+The cci_debug is designed to test based on a debug build.

 ## 4.1 Daily Regresion Test
 When a new build comes, cci daily regression test will start.
 We just need to make sure that test environment has no problem and listener has been started.
 Sometimes, in order to investigate or correct a test, we need to send messages manually.